mhasse1/rcforge/docs/style-guide-v030.md

 The most important rule when working with libraries and exported functions:

-**Any variable referenced inside an exported function must itself be exported and should be set as such when first declared.**
+**Note:** Any variable referenced inside an exported function must itself be exported and should be set as such when first declared.

 #### Exported Variables